Spice up your inbox with FREE German recipes and a free recipe ebook!

 4. Pork Chops

-A simple pork chop recipe is something that everyone loves ... myself included.
-So after spending time mixing and prepping twice-baked potatoes, sometimes it can be a nice break and relief off the feet to have something quick to make as a main.
+A simple pork chop recipe is something that everyone loves.
+After spending time prepping twice-baked potatoes, it can be a nice break to have something quick to make as a main.

 You can have these chops breaded, prepped, and cooked in no time!